fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 ### Submitting exercises and getting the credits

-Exercises of thisp are submitted via [the submissions system](https://studies.cs.helsinki.fi/stats/courses/fs-cicd) just like in the previous parts, but unike parts 0 to 9, the submission goes to different "course instance".
+Exercises of this part are submitted via [the submissions system](https://studies.cs.helsinki.fi/stats/courses/fs-cicd) just like in the previous parts, but unike parts 0 to 9, the submission goes to different "course instance".
 Remember that you have to finnish <i>all the exercises</i> to pass this part!

 Once you have completed the exercises and want to get the credits, let us know through the exercise submission system that you have completed the course: